KirklandLab/CutandTag_Alignment_QC/README.md

 + The `config/config.yml` file defines module versions to load with `--use-envmodules`
 + The `config/cluster_config.yml` file defines resource usage per rule, including memory, time, and cores
-+ The workflow is designed for Slurm-managed HPC execution using Snakemake cluster submission
++ The workflow is designed for Slurm managed HPC execution using Snakemake cluster submission

 ---